Close

 Maryland Fatal Pedestrian Accidents

-Pedestrian accidents are often catastrophic.
-Pedestrian injuries occur in places other than crosswalks and it is usually the driver’s responsibility to ensure that they do not hit a pedestrian.
-In spite of the fact that Maryland law is designed largely to protect and defer to the pedestrian, our law firm sees far too many pedestrian death cases every year.
+Pedestrian accidents are often catastrophic, resulting in serious injuries or death.
+Pedestrian injuries occur in places other than crosswalks, and it is usually the driver’s responsibility to ensure that they do not hit a pedestrian.
+Although Maryland law is designed largely to protect and defer to the pedestrian, our Baltimore pedestrian accident lawyers see far too many pedestrian death cases every year.

 Verdicts and Settlements in Pedestrian Accident Cases

-Pedestrian accidents are among the most serious motor tort accident cases we have, along with truck accident cases.
-They make-up of 9% of auto tort cases and probably an even larger percentage of Miller & Zois’ cases.
+Pedestrian accidents are among the most serious motor tort cases we have, along with truck accident cases.
+They make up 9% of auto tort cases and probably an even larger percentage of Miller & Zois’ cases.

 Also, our pedestrian injury lawyers have many cases we cannot describe.
 Two “trucking accident pedestrian on the side of road” cases that settled into the millions with confidentiality clauses some to mind quickly.